lsst-sqre/sqr-069/index.rst

 It's not clear yet whether we will need to automate additional changes to a person's record after onboarding, such as adding them to groups, or if this will be handled manually during the approval process.
 If we do need to automate this, we may need to do that via the COmanage API.

+The current enrollment approach relies solely on the "Self Signup with Approval" flow, but an invitation flow may make more sense in some cases since it allows pre-approval of the user.
+Currently, the user has to be told to go through the signup process and then the approver has to check back once this has been done and finish the approval, which requires an additional point of coordination.

 Email verification issue
 ^^^^^^^^^^^^^^^^^^^^^^^^